TemitopeOladokun/Days-of-Deep-Learning/README.md

 ### WHAT I LEARNT
 * MLPs convert images to Tensor while CNN convert to matrix
-* CNN gropus in edges
+* CNN groups in edges
+* Frequnecy in CNN is similar to that of sound wave